eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     presents to them to similar values known to the Relying Party.
     Moreover, Relying Parties may collude with other Relying Parties to do so.

+    [**Add that issuers may also collude in this way, and issuers & relying parties could get together as well.**]

 #### 6.1.4 Other trust relations